// FAQS //

 · Are there certain groups for married and single people?

-- In our upcoming semester (Fall 2018), there are two marriage groups and one women's group offered.
+- In our upcoming semester (Winter/Spring 2019), there are two marriage groups and one women's group offered.
 These are for people who choose to be in these specific groups, as there is no obligation or limitation for a married couple to be in the marriage group (or women in a women only group).
 All other small groups are interest based or general faith studies - meaning anyone, from any stage of life is able to join those groups, including singles and married.

 · Do I have to attend Group Launch to be in a small group?